saubury/catfit/README.md

-Ensure Python 3, virtualenv and pip are insatlled.
+Ensure Python 3, virtualenv and pip are installed.